Symphony No. 7 (Villa-Lobos)

-Symphony No. 7, Odisséia da paz (Peace Odyssey) is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1945.
+Symphony No. 7, Odisséia da paz (Odyssey of the Peace) is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1945.
 A performance lasts about 30 minutes.

 History

 Villa-Lobos composed his Seventh Symphony in Rio de Janeiro in 1945 for a competition in Detroit.
 As required by the rules of the competition, it was submitted anonymously, using the pseudonym A. Caramurú.
 It was not awarded a prize in the competition.
 It was first performed in London on 27 March 1949 by the London Symphony Orchestra, conducted by the composer.

-The symphony, written shortly after the surrender of Germany on 7 May 1945, is subtitled "Odisséia da paz" (Peace Odyssey).
+The symphony, written shortly after the surrender of Germany on 7 May 1945, is subtitled "Odisséia da paz" (Odyssey of the Peace).
 The second edition of the official Villa-Lobos catalogue, however, at one place gives "Odisséia de uma raça" (the title of an unrelated symphonic poem from 1953), together with a short programmatic description:

 Instrumentation

 The symphony is written for an orchestra consisting of 2 piccolos, 3 flutes, 3 oboes, cor anglais, 3 clarinets, 2 bass clarinets, 3 bassoons, 2 contrabassoons, 6 horns, 4 trumpets, 4 trombones, tuba, timpani, tam-tam, cymbals, triangle, pandeira, chocalho, glockenspiel, reco reco, side drum, large snare drum, bass drum, Novachord, xylophone, vibraphone, celesta, 2 harps, piano, and strings.